edgarkp/usbetlan/README.md

 - my monthly-updated portfolio named *portfolio ED monthly*

 We decided to use Markwotiz theory to allocate my portfolio.
 The theory is described by a set of statistical procedures to determine the allocation that maximizes the portfolio's expected return and minimizes its associated risk.
 It is defined under the framework of a risk-return tradeoff graph.

 ![](images/efficient-frontier.PNG)

+**NB: There was no preliminary analysis (correlation, risk tolerance, ESG considerations, sector and industry exposure, market capitalization, dividend policy, etc) to choose which technique fits well according to the selected stocks**

-The trading system is defined as follows :
+Our data-driven system is defined as follows :

 ![](images/system.png)